 Bayer will strengthen its U.S. consumer-health unit with the Salt Lake City, Utah-based business.
-Signed about six weeks after Bayer agreed to buy Teva Pharmaceutical Industries Ltd. (TEVA)’s animal-health business, the deal fits Bayer’s strategy of building its life sciences unit with small- and mid-sized acquisitions, Chief Executive Officer Marijn Dekkers said.
+Signed about six weeks after Bayer agreed to buy Teva Pharmaceutical Industries Ltd. (TEVA:US)’s animal-health business, the deal fits Bayer’s strategy of building its life sciences unit with small- and mid-sized acquisitions, Chief Executive Officer Marijn Dekkers said.

 “These are two of the areas that we are very committed to growing, both organically and with these bolt-on acquisitions,” Dekkers said in a Bloomberg Television interview today.

 Schiff sales in the year ended May 31 totaled $259 million.
 The company said last month that sales this fiscal year would increase by 43 percent to 46 percent after its acquisition of Airborne, the cult cold-prevention remedy featured by Oprah Winfrey.

 Schiff also makes Tiger’s Milk nutrition bars, Omega-3 product MegaRed and Move Free, a pill for joints.

 The U.S. company won’t seek a competing offer, though it has the option to review unsolicited bids until Nov.
 28, Schiff said in a regulatory filing today.
 Chairman Eric Weider’s company Weider Health and Fitness, which owns a controlling stake in Schiff, agreed to the deal, according to the filing.